Skip to main content

 Language switcher

-As its name says, this is to switch between languages.
+As its name says, this is to switch between languages on the frontend.
 It will be a form as a button or item in a menu.

 Set up the language switcher